Compaction factor test of concrete:-

-This test is most suitable for concrete having low water-cement ratio.
+This test is most suitable for concrete having a low water-cement ratio.

 The weight of fully compacted concrete can also be calculated by knowing the Proportion of materials, their respective specific gravities, and the volume of the cylinder.
-It is seen from experience, that it makes very little difference in compacting factor value, whether the weight of fully compacted concrete is calculated theoretically or found out actually after 100 per cent compaction.
+It is seen from experience, that it makes very little difference in compacting factor value, whether the weight of fully compacted concrete is calculated theoretically or found out actually after 100% compaction.

 It can be realized that the compacting factor test measures the inherent characteristics of the concrete which relates very close to the workability requirements of concrete and as such it is one of the good tests to depict the workability of concrete.

 Important Properties of Cocncrete